cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 "Undecidable" means no *algorithm* (guaranteed to terminate) exists.

-But if we wanted, we could compromise on that, instead (sometimes, the algorithm might run forever).
+But if we wanted, instead of compromising on soundness or completeness, we could compromise on terminability.
+(Sometimes, the algorithm might run forever).

 (Example: some type checker algorithms *are*, in fact, not guaranteed to terminate;
 but it turns out that for all "normal" programs written by and of interest to humans, they do end up terminating.)